As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Coconut oil is also easy to apply and does not dry out easily, which makes it the perfect base for making your own massage oils.

-Non-greasy and odorless, Jojoba is the best carrier oil to use with essential oils when making lip balms, body butters, and lotion bars.
+Non-greasy and odorless, Jojoba is the best carrier oil for essential oils when making lip balms, body butters, and lotion bars.

 The oil is extracted by cold-pressing the seeds of the Jojoba plant.
 The resultant extract is a liquid wax that closely resembles the natural sebum of the skin.
-It is rich in vitamin E, wax esters, and other nutrients that give the oil its exceptional emollient properties.
+It is rich in vitamin E, wax esters, and other nutrients that give the oil its exceptional emollient, and protective properties.

 When massaged into the skin, Jojoba oil acts as a natural emulsifier and anti-inflammatory agent.
 It is also non-comedogenic, which means it won’t clog pores.